zPodFactory/zpodcore/zpodcli/README.md

 `zcli endpoint validate --endpointname "Homelab"`

-This command will ensure the endpoint is valid, and will set it's `isenabled` property (boolean) to `true`
+This command will ensure the endpoint is valid, and will set it's `enabled` property (boolean) to `true`

 ## zPod management